 Why we like it:

 The balance transfer rate offered by this credit card isn’t the lowest on this list, but if there is a chance you won’t pay off the entire transferred balance during the promotional period, the American Express Essentials Credit Card is a good option.
 Once the promotional period expires, the remaining balance will be subject to 8.99%, which is the lowest fixed interest rate in Canada.
 Not having to pay any annual fees is another big advantage.

 The American Express Essentials Credit Card has quite a few perks and benefits beyond the low interest rate.
-When you book trips with this credit card, you’ll be covered by travel accident insurance ($100,000), and when you purchase electronics and other items with this credit card, you’ll be covered by extended warranty which doubles the manufacturer’s warranty up to one year.
+When you book trips with this credit card, you’ll be covered by travel accident insurance ($100,000), and when you purchase electronics and other items with this credit card, you’ll be covered by an extended warranty which doubles the manufacturer’s warranty up to one year.
 You’ll also have exclusive access to American Express Invites which grants you access to a variety of special offers and events.

 BMO Preferred Rate MasterCard

 The BMO Preferred Rate Mastercard has the lowest fixed interest rate on purchases of any BMO credit card at 12.99% and offers cardholders with a strong 3.99% promotional offer on balance transfers for the first nine months.
 In order to qualify for this card, you’ll need an annual income of $15,000 and a credit score of 660 or more.